-10 clinical trials to watch in the first half of 2026
+10 clinical trials to watch in the second half of 2026

-Here are 10 to watch in the first half:
+Here are 10 to watch in the second half:

 Keep up with the story.
 Subscribe to the BioPharma Dive free daily newsletter